GauBen/svelte-emails/README.md

     };
     ```

-- `mails/`: This is the root HTTP directory, and it will contain our emails.
+- `mails/`: This is the root HTTP directory, and it will also contain our emails.

-  - `index.ts`: This is our email entry point.
+  - `index.ts`: This file reexports all emails.

     ```ts
     export { default as HelloWorld } from "./hello-world/Mail.svelte";